kore4lyf/notes/node/nodejs_and_Expressjs_by_john_milga.md

 - We must specify a status code for the pages we want our users to access.
 - Other other that cannot be accessed will lead to a 404 status code.
 - `content-type: text/plain` will return `res.write()` data as a text, event if it contains an html, it will render as a text.
+- Http status code 201 is used to show that post request is successful.

 ### Requesting Resources
 ```js